-Duration of Fellowship: The Cadbury Research Fellowship programme will begin on 24 April 2017 and finish on 4 June 2017.
-The two-day international conference is scheduled for 1 and 2 June 2017.
+Duration of Fellowship: The fellowship programme will begin on or after 27 April 2020.
+It will finish between 24 May and 6 June 2020.
+The three-day international conference is scheduled for 21, 22 and 23 May 2020.

-How to Apply: If you would like to be considered for the 2017 scheme, please send your application by email to Dr Kate Skinner on email@example.com by 9 December 2016.
+How to Apply: If you would like to be considered for the 2020 scheme, please send your application by email to Dr Ceri Whatley on [email protected] by 7 February 2020.

-- A research project description of 1500 words, describing: a) the research that you have already done, b) the specific aspect that you seek to develop during the fellowship, and c) how this relates to the theme of Marriage in Africa.
+- A research project description of 1500 words, describing: a) the research that you have already done, b) the specific aspect that you seek to develop during the fellowship, and c) how this relates to the theme of Language, Text and Interpretation in African Studies.

-- A short CV (not more than 3 pages) including the names of two referees.
+- A CV of no more than 3 pages including the names and contacts of two referees